warkingous/mwr_promod_launcher/README.md

 ---

+## 🎯 About

+This is a **client and server modification** designed to deliver the classic **Promod experience**, inspired by the competitive scene of **Call of Duty 4: Promod**.
+The goal is to recreate and enhance the fast-paced, skill-based gameplay that defined CoD4 Promod, adapted for *Modern Warfare Remastered*.

+---

 ## ❗ Source Code

 The source code will remain **private** for the time being as we are working on integrating **anti-cheat measures**.
-This is to ensure fair gameplay and prevent early bypasses.

 ---